 Editors

-SCALE Publishing is edited by a small core team.
-Each editor maintains an independent site; bios below are tailored for this imprint.
+SCALE Publishing is edited by a small core team anchored in the Fabricatorz Foundation network—UCSD (2004), Qi Hardware (2019–2020), and the book imprint (2021–today).
+Each editor maintains an independent site; bios below are tailored for SCALE and distilled from their public work.

 Jonathan Phillips